A reduced-cost third-order algebraic diagrammatic construction based on state-specific frozen natural orbitals: Application to the electron-attachment problem: Results and Discussion

-FIG.~\ref{fig:dot_ssfno} presents the percentage of virtual natural orbitals (VNOs) retained (blue) and the absolute error in the EA energy (pink) as a function of the system size.
+Fig.~\ref{fig:dot_ssfno} shows the percentage of retained SSFNO (blue) and the absolute error in the EA energy (pink) as a function of system size.
 The percentage of retained SS-FNOs exhibits a variation ranging from approximately 65\% to 85\% across different systems.
 The truncation introduces a nearly uniform error across the test set, with the maximum absolute deviation remaining below 0.025 eV (including the perturbative correction).
-It demonstrates that the SS-FNO method can select an appropriate active space regardless of system size.
-The truncations are even larger at large basis sets.
-For example, the average truncation for the EA24 test set is $\approx$ 52 $\%$ in the aug-cc-pVTZ basis set (See Table S7).
-We have also performed the statistical analysis of error for the NAF truncation.
-FIG.~\ref{fig:edp_naf} provides a statistical error distribution compared to the canonical result for a systematic comparison of the SS-FNO-EA-ADC(3) framework evaluated at various NAF truncations for two NAF thresholds ($10^{-1}$ and $10^{-2}$).
+It demonstrates that the SS-FNO method can select an appropriate active space largely independent of the system size.
+The degree of truncation becomes even larger when larger basis sets are employed.
+For example, the average truncation for the EA24 test set is approximately 52 $\%$ in the aug-cc-pVTZ basis set (See Table S7).
+We also performed a statistical analysis of the errors arising from NAF truncation.
+Fig.~\ref{fig:edp_naf} shows the distribution of errors relative to the canonical results for the SS-FNO-EA-ADC(3) method evaluated at different NAF truncation thresholds ($10^{-1}$ and $10^{-2}$).
 The perturbative correction is included for this comparison.

-TABLE S5 in the Supplementary Material reports the vertical electron attachment energies (in eV) for all molecules in the EA24 test set, computed using the SS-FNO-EA-ADC(3) method with the SS-FNO truncation threshold fixed at $10^{-4}$ and the NAF thresholds set to $10^{-1}$ and $10^{-2}$.
-The statistical analysis presented in TABLE \ref{tab:edp_naf} reveals that, at a NAF threshold of $10^{-2}$, the deviations in the calculated EA values are negligible, whereas a threshold of $10^{-1}$ results in a mean absolute deviation (MAD) of only 0.045 eV.
+Table S5 in the Supplementary Material reports the vertical electron attachment energies (in eV) for all molecules in the EA24 test set, computed using the SS-FNO-EA-ADC(3) method with the SS-FNO truncation threshold fixed at $10^{-4}$ and the NAF thresholds set to $10^{-1}$ and $10^{-2}$.
+The statistical analysis presented in Table \ref{tab:edp_naf} reveals that, at a NAF threshold of $10^{-2}$, the deviations in the calculated EA values are negligible, whereas a threshold of $10^{-1}$ results in a mean absolute deviation (MAD) of only 0.045 eV.
 These findings indicate that the adoption of a NAF threshold of $10^{-2}$ ensures a reliable and accurate description of electron attachment energies within the SS-FNO-EA-ADC(3) framework.